-Erasmus+ projects are submitted and managed by participating organisations.
+Erasmus+ projects are submitted and implemented by participating organisations.
 If a project is selected, the applicant organisation becomes a beneficiary of an Erasmus+ grant.
-Beneficiaries sign a grant agreement or are notified of a grant decision which entitles them to receive financial support for the realisation of their project (grant agreements are not signed with individual participants).
+Beneficiaries sign a grant agreement which entitles them to receive financial support for the implementation of their project.

-As a general rule, organisations participating in Erasmus+ projects must be established in a Programme Country.
-Some Actions are also open to participating organisations from Partner Countries, notably in the field of higher education, vocational education and training, and youth.
+As a general rule, organisations participating in Erasmus+ projects must be established in an EU Member State or third country associated to the Programme.
+Some Actions are also open to participating organisations from third countries not associated to the Programme, notably in the field of higher education, vocational education and training, youth and sport.